-Excellent value for a 4 season tent, the Black Wolf Isopod has sleeping room for two people on expeditions into cold environments.
+Excellent value for a 4 season hiking and backpacking tent, the Black Wolf Isopod has sleeping room for two people on expeditions into cold environments.

 Featuring a full rip-stop nylon inner for increased warmth, the Isopod has two double mesh/rip-stop nylon zippered doors each with roomy vestibules.
 Double brow poles create a roomy interior with upright walls that offer plenty of head room.

 Two adjustable external vents and four zippered internal vents facilitate air flow, while internal side and roof stash pockets, as well as numerous hanging loops, create a versatile living space for lightweight adventurers.

 Used this tent for the first time on the weekend in Mount Kosciuszko, set it up in the pouring rain.
 I would advise if you set it up in the rain get the fly over it a quick as you can, we had a little bit of water come through as it was pouring on it before the fly went on.
 Once the fly was on stayed completely dry and handled very well with heavy rain, yet to see what it's like in the winds but I think it'll handle very well.
 Would definitely recommend we put a double size self inflating mattress in it and slept two adults with a couple of bags of cloths in there too

 Used it once on a windy night with no problems.
 However the transverse tent poles were a problem to remove when taking the tent down & bent one of them.
 Tried to contact Black Wolf via contact us on their web site - no response in 3 weeks.

 We'd like to help with getting your new tent poles - please give us a call on 1300 914 007.
 Laine :)